zbray/notes/courses/BroCodeDSA/notes.md

 A doubly LinkedList requires even more memory to store two addresses for each node - one for the next node and one for the previous node.
 The benefit here is that we can traverse the list backwards and forwards.

+LinkedLists are really good at the insertion and deletion of nodes.

+To add a node to a linkedList with the name `linkedList` you'd run the .add function and feed it the index position and the object being added:

+`linkedList.add([index position], [object being added]);

+To find the index position of a certain object we can use .`indexOf`:

+`System.out.println(linkedList.indexOf("F"));`

+advantages:
+1. Dynamic data structure (allocates needed memory while running)
+2. insertion and deletion of nodes is fast O(1)
+3. no/low memory

+disadvantages:
+1. greater memory usage (additional pointer)
+2. no random access of elements (no index [i])
+3. accessing/searching elements is more time consuiming 0(n)

+uses:
+1. implement stacks/queues
+2. gps navigation
+3. music playlists